Patient portals are secure websites provided by GPs, where patients can access their health information and interact with their general practice.

 How to sign up for a patient portal?

 Not all general practices across New Zealand have patient portals.
-There are currently about 330 general practices with patient portals.
+As of June 2019, more than 893,946 Kiwis were using patient portals and they were offered in 632 general practices.
 The Ministry of Health has set up an online map showing which GPs have portals.

 To sign up for a patient portal: